midtown-ai/glossary/glossary/t.md

 # Triton

- A low level framework to compile code on any GPU.
-A major step toward bypassing CUDA and the [NVIDIA][Nvidia Company] lock in!
+ A low level framework to compile code on any GPU developed by [OpenAI].
+A major step toward bypassing CUDA and the [NVIDIA] lock in!

  More at :
   * home - [https://openai.com/research/triton](https://openai.com/research/triton)